bikash330/Data_analysis_jobs_around_world/README.md

 # Data_analysis_jobs_around_world
-Creating a dashboard using power bi for analyzing different data for job across the world.
+Creating a dashboard using Power BI for analyzing different data for professionals across the world.